-When a business is looking for a software package, there are two main options available – buy an off-the-shelf software package, or have a bespoke solution developed.
+When a business is looking for a software package, there are two main options available – buy an off-the-shelf software package, or have a bespoke software solution developed.
 Here we look at the pros and cons of each.

 Option 1: Off-the-shelf software